 JCRC recognizes that the public school system in America is vital to our future and will support efforts to adequately fund the public schools including continued support for fully-funded full-day kindergarten.
 Additionally, JCRC supports quality early childhood development programs that are safe, accessible, and affordable, including licensed and accredited child care, Head Start, and pre-kindergarten programs, so that all children have an equal opportunity for success in school.

 JCRC works with coalition partners on proposals to reform our criminal justice system, with a particular emphasis on reducing racial disparities and systemic biases.
-JCRC supports efforts to improve the juvenile justice system and programming aimed at reducing youth violence.
+JCRC supports exploring thoughtful alternatives to incarceration and efforts to improve the juvenile justice system while enhancing safety and reducing violence.
 JCRC supports efforts to provide greater protections for victims of domestic violence, sexual harassment and violence, and human trafficking.

 Older Adults and Persons with Disabilities